Post-clustering Inference under Dependence: Numerical experiments

 \subsection{Super-uniform $p$-values for unknown $\mathbf{\Sigma}$}

-In this section, we illustrate that $p$-values \eqref{hat_pvalue} are asymptotically super-uniform when $\Sigma$ is asymptotically over-estimated in the sens of Loewner partial order, as proved in Theorem~\ref{th:over_estimate}.
-We use the estimator \eqref{estSigma} that asymptotically over-estimates $\mathbf{\Sigma}$ if Assumptions~\ref{as_1}, \ref{as_3} and \ref{as_2} hold.
-This is indeed the case for the three dependence scenarios $(a)$, $(b)$ and $(c)$, following Remarks \ref{remark_diagonal}, \ref{remark_compound} and \ref{remark_ar} respectively.
+In this section, we illustrate that $p$-values \eqref{hat_pvalue} are asymptotically super-uniform under~\eqref{h0} when $\mathbf{\Sigma}$ is asymptotically over-estimated in the sense of Loewner partial order, as proved in Theorem~\ref{th:over_estimate}.
+We use the estimator \eqref{estSigma} that asymptotically over-estimates $\mathbf{\Sigma}$ for $\mathbf{U}\in\mathcal{CS}(n)$ if Assumptions~\ref{as_1} and \ref{as_3} hold.
 The estimate is computed using an independent and identically distributed copy of the sample where the clustering was performed, following Proposition~\ref{prop_indcopy}.

 We follow the same steps as in \cite[Section D.1]{Gao}.
-For $n=500$ and $p=10$, we simulate $M=5000$ samples drawn from \eqref{model} in settings $(a)$, $(b)$ and $(c)$ with $\boldsymbol{\mu}$ being divided into two clusters:
+For $n=100$ and $p=5$, we simulate $M=5000$ samples drawn from \eqref{model} in settings $(D1)$, $(D2)$ and $(D3)$ with $\boldsymbol{\mu}$ being divided into two clusters:

-with $\delta\in\lbrace 4,6\rbrace$.
+with $\delta\in\lbrace 6,8\rbrace$.
 For $k$-means and HAC with average, centroid, single and complete linkage we set $\mathcal{C}$ to chose three clusters.
 The samples for which \eqref{h0} held when comparing two randomly selected clusters are kept.
 Results for HAC with average linkage are presented in Figure~\ref{fig:sim_overest}.
-The results for $k$-means and HAC with centroid, single and complete linkage are analogous and we present them in Appendix~\ref{sec:extra_underest}.
+The results for $k$-means and HAC with centroid, single and complete linkage are analogous and we present them in Appendix~\ref{sec:extra_sim}.
 All simulations illustrate the asymptotic super-uniformity of $p$-values \eqref{pvalue_V} under the null hypothesis, when $\mathbf{\Sigma}$ is asymptotically over-estimated using \eqref{estSigma}.
 Moreover, as the distance between clusters $\delta$ decreases, the over-estimation is less severe and the null distribution of $p$-values approaches the one of a uniform random variable.

-It is important to remark that Figure~\ref{fig:sim_overest} serves only to illustrate the validity of Theorem~\ref{th:over_estimate}, but in no way to interpret the conservativeness of $p$-values when $\mathbf{\Sigma}$ is over-estimated.
+It is important to remark that Figure~\ref{fig:sim_overest} serves only to illustrate the validity of Theorem~\ref{th:over_estimate}, but in no way to interpret the conservativeness of $p$-values when $\boldsymbol{\Sigma}$ is over-estimated.
 The deviation from uniformity of the null distribution of \eqref{hat_pvalue} or, equivalently, the power of the corresponding test, depends on the measure of the conditioning set, which in Figure~\ref{fig:sim_overest} is determined by the frequency of iterations satisfying \eqref{h0}.